epw/consensus/consensus_voices.md

 ### Initial Expectations and Safety Rules

+\begin{Narrator}

 This is a game centered around humans with magical abilities, called Mages.
 It is set in modern, or at least semi-modern, times, in a world that looks more or less like our own, at least to ordinary people.
 It is meant to explore questions of humanity.
 It will not glorify violence, having power over your fellow humans, or exclusionary rhetoric.
 We get enough of that in the default reality, and Mages are drawn from marginalized communities as a general rule, not from those who already have the most power.

 Roleplaying involves vulnerability, and any game set in familiar times and dealing with philosophical questions can easily bring up topics that may make some people uncomfortable or even unwelcome.
 We very much want to support the use of the game to explore personal issues, but never at the expense of the players’ wellbeing.
 Thus, before even looking at the characters, here are some rules to follow throughout the game to help everyone push themselves exactly as far as they want to go, but no farther.

+\end{Narrator}

 #### Discuss and Align Themes

+\begin{MC}

 The best thing you can do is talk about themes as a table.
-Find out what you all are interested in playing for.
+Find out what themes you all are interested in playing for.
 It doesn’t have to be exhaustive, but this is the time to find out whether you’re aiming for a game with a lot of romance and scheming, or a lot of hard looks at inequality, or peering into horrors beyond comprehension.
 Don’t hold things in reserve here.
 Learning what everyone expects so you can spring a surprise genre shift on them not only damages trust, it won’t work very well in a world where Mages really can shape reality.
 Be forthcoming with the truth.
 This won’t have to limit you.
 If you want to see Mages have to deal as they uncover one terrifying secret after another, tell the table that.
 If that excites them as much as it does you, it can be a great basis.
 Don’t forget that you shouldn’t be coming up with those secrets yet, though.

 Pay particular attention to anything that players say they don’t want to see.
 Don’t push them on it, either, just be sure that you’ll be steering away from those topics.
 Note that these won’t necessarily be as simple as particular topics.
 "I don’t want the game to be about faeries" is fine, but so is “I don’t want to play a character who is abandoned by others.”

+\end{MC}

+\begin{Player}

+Talk about themes as a table.
+Find out what themes the other players are interested in playing for.
+Bring up whether you're aiming for a game with a lot of romance and scheming, or a lot of hard looks at inequality, or peering into horrors beyond comprehension.
+If you want to uncover secrets, talk about that!

+\end{Player}

 #### Explicit Safety Mechanics